elb98rm/postcode-tools/README.md

 ## Installation

-This is discussed within the [installation](docs/main/installation.md)
+This is discussed within the [installation](docs/main/installation.md) section.

 ## Requirements